grpc/grpc-go/benchmarks/README.md

 ## Visualizing the Latency Distribution

-The QPS client comes with the option `--dump_histogram=FILE`, if set it serializes the histogram to `FILE` which can then be used with a plotter to visualize the latency distribution.
+The QPS client comes with the option `--save_histogram=FILE`, if set it serializes the histogram to `FILE` which can then be used with a plotter to visualize the latency distribution.
 The histogram is stored in the file format of [HdrHistogram](http://hdrhistogram.org/).
 That way it can be plotted very easily using a browser based tool like http://hdrhistogram.github.io/HdrHistogram/plotFiles.html.
 Simply upload the generated file and it will generate a beautiful graph for you.
 It also allows you to plot two or more histograms on the same surface in order two easily compare latency distributions.

 ## JVM Options